Dystopia, Apocalypse and Contemporary Women Writing Now

 By Dr Rachel Connor and Professor Susan Watkins, School of Cultural Studies and Humanities at Leeds Beckett University

-Last month, Susan Watkins, Professor of Women’s Writing, and Dr Rachel Connor held a workshop for a group of Bradford schoolgirls at the Leeds Library, inviting them to explore the long tradition of women’s dystopian and apocalyptic writing.
+For the 2018 Being Human festival, Susan Watkins, Professor of Women’s Writing, and Dr Rachel Connor held a workshop for a group of Bradford schoolgirls at the Leeds Library, inviting them to explore the long tradition of women’s dystopian and apocalyptic writing.
 In this blog post, they reflect on the success of the day.

 What will happen to writing, books and libraries in an apocalyptic or dystopian future?
 And does the answer to that question have anything at all to do with gender?
 These were among the questions we wanted to begin to try and answer at our recent event with twenty 15-18 year-old young women and their English teachers from Belle Vue Girls’ Academy in Bradford.
 We also wanted to get them, perhaps for the first time, to begin writing their own dystopian or apocalyptic story.